 We also offer regular sessions of meditation prayers throughout the week, each comprising prayers in English and silent time for meditation.
 All the essential practices of Kadampa Buddhism are included in a series of prayer booklets prepared by Venerable Geshe Kelsang Gyatso and published by Tharpa Publications.

 Currently on hold, but we will start up our Kids Meditation Class (5 – 12 years old) very soon!
 In these classes, practice meditation and are introduced to foundational Buddhist concepts through teachings and fun crafts and stories.

-We offer drop-in classes at branch locations in Cap Hill, Lakewood, Boulder, Evergreen, Lowry and Grand Junction as well as public talks at places such as the Wash Park Boathouse and Denver Art Museum.
+We offer drop-in classes at branch locations in Cap Hill, Golden, Boulder, Evergreen, Lowry and Grand Junction as well as public talks at places such as the Wash Park Boathouse and Denver Art Museum.

 Every year the New Kadampa Tradition ~ International Kadampa Buddhist Union (NKT~IKBU) organizes regional and worldwide Kadampa festivals—gatherings on Buddhism and meditation that explain how to apply Buddha’s teachings (Dharma) to modern life.
 These include International Festivals, National Festivals and regional Dharma Celebrations